whitneyburton/portfolios/students/1510/steve-pentler/20151120-steve-pentler-m1.markdown

 ####Evaluation Scores
 1. Ruby Syntax & API: 3
-- Developer is able to comfortably implement solutions in Ruby
 2. Ruby Style: 3
-- Developer writes code that is easy to follow
 3. Blocks & Enumeration: 3
-- Developer demonstrates understanding of blocks and can effectively use enumerable methods
 4. Testing: 3
-- Developer uses tests to guide development in small chunks
 5. Workflow: 3
-- Developer demonstrates comfort with their tools and makes some use of keyboard shortcuts
 6. Collaboration: 3.5

 Assessed by Rachael Warbelow